Driver Head Weight and Club Length

 ball speed.
 But I stand by it.
 It goes back to a very basic piece of

-physics, the equation for ball speed
+physics, the equation

 based on momentum and energy transfer.
 The equation appears in Cochran

 & Stobbs' classic 1968 book, and in a huge number of research

 papers in golf engineering.
 You can set up the equations with stuff

 from college Physics 101 (first-term freshman physics), though solving

 the equations may require some tricky algebra.
 I have no doubt the